wilttang/MIP_ReLU_Adv_Attack/README.md

 # MIP_ReLU_Adv_Attack

 Repository for storing Project Code.
+Final Project for Deep Learning in Discrete Optimization
 - Most code is formatted from google collab paths.
 - Dataset used is the IMBD Movie Review Binary Dataset, data is condensed into csvs and compressed for file storage.
 - Read project report for more details.